nathnp/Nathans-site/content/posts/2024/upcoming-flights/index.md

 Flight length 3 hr, 15 min
 </pre>

-This is going to be interesting trip.
+This is going to be an interesting trip.
 Not too long after gettin back from Denver[^1], I'll be flying back, to catch a plane to Dallas.
 I'll be meeting up with family, and going to Johnson Space Center in Houston[^2].

 My flight home will be back via Denver, and yes, you read those times right.
 I'll have a five hour layover.
 That'll be fun™.